bravepickle/midway/README.md

 - log requests in CLI CURL format
 - can work as a reverse proxy

+## Notes
+- output STDOUT, STDERR streams to screen greatly impacts performance!
+Avoid under heavy load, use files or redirect streams to files instead
+- use carefully filter conditions with RegEx, they affect performance greatly

 ## TODOs
 - logger customizations: output source, naming, disabling etc.